James Larkin was an active activist who was born on September 21, 1876, in Liverpool, England and died on January 30, 1947, in Dublin, Ireland.

 With the strikes being expensive, Larkin stated that ITGWU headquarters would be moved to Liberty Hall to save money.
 However, ITGWU fell apart in 1914 after the Dublin Lockout and James moved to the United States where he wanted to begin a freelancing career because of his great public speaking ability.

-During the First World War outbreak, James supported the most extensive anti-war demonstrations in Dublin.
-He also moved to the United States to support in raising funds to fight against war.
 However, Mr. Larkin was arrested in 1920 for criminal anarchy and communism but was pardoned after three years and moved to Ireland.
 James Larkin has been linked to many productive steps done by workers in Ireland including bringing together Workers’ Union of Ireland.

 James Larkin was recognized as the most active individual from Communist International in 1924.
 James Larkin was always positive about having employees receive a fair treatment, a realistic pay and work under stable conditions.